The Tank Museum

-The Tank Museum (previously The Bovington Tank Museum) is a collection of armoured fighting vehicles at Bovington Camp in Dorset, South West England.
+The Tank Museum (previously the Bovington Tank Museum) is a collection of armoured fighting vehicles at Bovington Camp in Dorset, South West England.
 It is about 1 mi north of the village of Wool and 12 mi west of the major port of Poole.
-The collection traces the history of the tank.
-With almost 300 vehicles on exhibition from 26 countries it is the largest collection of tanks and the third largest collection of armoured vehicles in the world.
+The collection traces the history of the tank with almost 300 vehicles on display.
 It includes Tiger 131, the only working example of a German Tiger I tank, and a British First World War Mark I, the world's oldest surviving combat tank.
 It is the museum of the Royal Tank Regiment and the Royal Armoured Corps and is a registered charity.

 History

-The writer Rudyard Kipling visited Bovington in 1923 and, after viewing the damaged tanks that had been salvaged at the end of the First World War, recommended a museum should be set up.
-Accordingly, a shed was established to house the collection but was not opened to the general public until 1947.
+The writer Rudyard Kipling visited Bovington in 1923 and, after viewing the damaged tanks that had been salvaged at the end of the First World War, recommended that a museum be set up.
+A shed was established to house the collection but was not opened to the general public until 1947.

 George Forty, who was appointed director of the museum in 1982, expanded and modernized the collection.
 He retired in 1993 after which he was appointed an OBE.
-The museum established its own YouTube channel to teach about the tanks in January 2010.
-David Fletcher, who had been an historian at the museum since 1982, retired in 2012 and was also appointed an MBE "for his services to the history of armoured warfare".
+David Fletcher, who had been a historian at the museum since 1982, retired in 2012 and was also appointed an MBE "for his services to the history of armoured warfare".

+The museum established its own YouTube channel in January 2010.
+Early episodes were largely one-take affairs of museum staff talking about specific tanks in the collection and their role in history, with notable series led by Fletcher called "Tank Chats."
+The channel has more YouTube subscribers than famous museums such as the Metropolitan Museum of Art, and the Louvre; and has gained over 100 million views across its videos by April 2023, the first museum channel to hit such a milestone.
+In December 2023 the museum hosted a long distance footrace involving multiple laps around the museum.

+During the Russo-Ukrainian War the tank museum was able to provide blueprints and track samples of Soviet equipment allowing Cook Defence Systems to manufacture track for use by Ukraine.

 Exhibition halls

 World War I Hall (Tank Men)

-As well as containing the majority of the museum's World War I tanks this hall tells the story of men who crewed the first tanks between 1916 and 1918.
+As well as containing the majority of the museum's World War I tanks the hall tells the story of the men who crewed the first tanks between 1916 and 1918.